RobinBog/Association-rules-cheatsheet/README.md

 # Association-rules-cheatsheet
-This is a cheatsheet for creating association rules based on frequent patterns (apriori).
+This is a cheatsheet for creating association rules based on frequent itemsets (apriori).

 ## Main Features
 - Data preparation